mwd1993/QuykHtml/README.md

 # QuykHtml
 QuykHtml is a python library that allows you to quickly generate websites.
-The key is to chain together commands to quickly define, combine and modify elements.
+The key is to chain together commands to quickly define, combine and modify elements.<br>
+Since each method call from a 'QuykHtml.new(type) object' returns itself, allowing you quickly modify the element, chaining together commands.

 # Quick Examples
 Creating Elements